-In addition, power or communications outages, acts of God, information technology equipment malfunctions, operational errors, and inaccuracies within software or data processing systems may also disrupt business operations or impact critical data.
+In addition, power or communications outages, acts of God, information technology equipment malfunctions, operational errors (including, but not limited to, human error in the calculation of the rates applicable to a Fund's Options Strategies), and inaccuracies within software or data processing systems may also disrupt business operations or impact critical data.
 Market events also may trigger a volume of transactions that overloads current information technology and communication systems and processes, impacting the ability to conduct a Fund's operations.
 The Funds cannot control the cyber security plans and systems put in place by service providers to the Funds and issuers in which the Funds invest.
 The Funds and their shareholders could be negatively impacted as a result.
+In addition, while the Funds and Milliman seek to reduce these operational risks through controls and procedures, such measures cannot address every possible risk and may be inadequate to address these risks.